 During extra busy weeks, I’m usually surviving on quick dinners like smoothies, frozen leftovers, omelets, and baked sweet potatoes.
 But on weeks with some breathing room, I love to cook for people a lot.

 (Also, I feel like I should give the disclaimer that I’m not some super-friend.
 I regularly give people birthday presents weeks or even months late, yikes.
 Gifts are not my strong suit.
 But I try to show love in other ways!)

 One thing I’ve figured out when cooking for other people (or honestly, even myself!) is that the food should taste good, of course, but it doesn’t have to be complicated, expensive, or time-consuming.
 I cook a ton of meatless meals because I love them and they happen to be super cost-effective.
 I also rarely make single-serving meals since leftovers can always find a good home.

-Some of my favorite easy, inexpensive meals to cook for other people:
+Some of my favorite easy meals to cook for other people:

 Sweet potato chickpea stew

 Omelets and roasted sweet potatoes wedges